 North American Wetland Conservation ActNAWCA offers competitive grants to carry out wetlands conservation in Canada, the United States, and Mexico.
-NAWCA was passed, in part, to support the North American Waterfowl Management Plan (internal link).
+NAWCA was passed, in part, to support the North American Waterfowl Management Plan.
 The foundation of the NAWCA program is “partnerships.”
 The primary idea behind this matching grant program is to engage, excite, and include landowners, non-profit organizations, industry, state governments, and a host of other partners in local wetland and grassland conservation projects.
 Consequently, NAWCA Standard and Small Grants are available to organizations and individuals who have developed partnerships to carry out wetlands conservation projects for the benefit of migratory birds and other wildlife.
 The NAWCA grant program is invaluable to the PPJV and without our willing partners and available NAWCA funding, our land conservation efforts would be severely diminished across the PPJV region.

-Nationally, from 1991-2013, more than 4,800 partners have completed 2,305 projects through the use of more than $1.2 billion in grants.
+Nationally, from 1991-2013, more than 4,800 partners completed 2,305 projects through the use of more than $1.2 billion in grants.
 They have contributed another $2.6 billion in matching funds to affect 27 million acres of habitat across the continent.
-In the USPPR, PPJV partners work diligently to gather necessary match fundings, which on average is over twice as much as they receive in federal funds, to conduct wetland and grassland conservation, restoration, and habitat enhancement across the PPJV region.
+In the U.S. PPR, PPJV partners work diligently to gather necessary match funding, which on average is over twice as much as they receive in federal funds, to conduct wetland and grassland conservation, restoration, and habitat enhancement across the PPJV region.

 "The North American Wetlands Conservation Act and the USFWS Partners for Fish and Wildlife Program were both instrumental in helping me to restore wetlands and provide additional waterfowl habitat."

 - South Dakota landowner

-For more information about NAWCA and how to apply, visit www.fws.gov/birdhabitat or view the most recent proposal instructions.
+For more information about NAWCA and how to apply for a grant, visit the USFWS NAWCA web pages.